 With this knowledge, it is much easier to calibrate your training based on your athletic profile.
 Say that you score high in endurance, but when it comes to biking or running uphill, you get tired.
 That would mean that you maybe need to focus on your power, training more muscular stamina (if that is your goal of course).
 As you define your goals and choose where you want to compete you should consider what your strengths are.

-Now that you have some idea of where your baseline is, it’s time to examine “endurance training and racing” – most endurance seasons lead up to a big race and we want to help you to identify yours.
-Make sure that you check out the form below, which will help us to develop a plan that will help you to train smarter during your endurance training season.
+When you have a better idea of where your baseline is, it’s time to examine “endurance training and racing” – most endurance seasons lead up to a big race.
+We want to help you to identify yours.